 ms consultants, inc. was retained by the City of Pittsburgh Department of Public Works (DPW) through a master services contract to design the reconstruction of Dellrose Street in the Carrick section of the city.
 Dellrose Street is a 900-foot long bricked paved street with a grade of 4-7% and a crowned cross section.
 The street width is approximately 21’-6” from curb to curb, providing for two-way traffic and a parking lane on the west side.
 The area is currently serviced by a dedicated sanitary sewer although no stormwater collection or conveyance is provided.
 Several properties illegally discharge roof runoff via leaders extending through the curb reveal into the street gutter.
 Stormwater runoff collected along the curb gutter is conveyed as gutter flow to the adjacent block.

-During this phase of the project, ms verified the third-party survey and developed the drainage and roadway plans to a conceptual stage.
+ms verified the third-party survey and developed the drainage and roadway plans.
 The ms team prepared a GI permeable paver street design which allowed for the exclusion of traditional storm sewer infrastructure, reducing both capital costs and long-term maintenance life cycle costs.
 This permeable paver concept is intended to provide a template for the DPW to apply to the future reconstruction of other city streets.

 The design infiltration rate was obtained by ms through onsite double-ring infiltrometer testing.
 In subsoil areas with limited infiltration, weep holes were provided in the barriers to gradually release the stored runoff downgradient over an extended period.
 For larger storm events, excess runoff is permitted to weir flow over the series of barriers before being collected at the downgradient project limits.